ikb-a/PlanIt/README.md

 3) Judging the best speaker to suggest - A small valued contributional implementation which uses a machine learning classifier to judge which speakers are the best to suggest.
 This CI relies on the gensim library https://radimrehurek.com/gensim/ (which is based on Word2Vec https://code.google.com/p/word2vec/).
 In order to use the functionality of gensim, there is a script which must be executed and can be found in /PlanIt/eventplanner/src/main/scripts/gensim/ with its documentation.

+Currently Speaker Suggestion does not work, nor does it compile.
+This is in part due to changes to the CI library, and in part due to the Speaker Suggestion never being fully completed.

 ##Project structure